scala-js/scala-js-website/doc/tutorial/laminar.md

 It is more complicated than the one for `String`s because of the need for parsing and formatting.
 This complexity perhaps better highlights the benefit of encapsulating it in a dedicated method (or component).

-We leave it to the reader to understand the details of this method.
+We leave it to the reader to understand the details of the transformations.
 We point out that we use an intermediate, local `Var[String]` to hold the actual text of the `input` element.
 We then write separate transformations to link that `Var[String]` to the string representation of the `Double` signal and updater.

+Note that we put the `<--` and `-->` binders connecting `strValue` with `valueSignal` and `valueUpdater` as arguments to the Laminar `input` element.
+This may seem suspicious, as none of them nor their callbacks have any direct relationship to the DOM `input` element.
+We do this to tie the lifetime of the binders to the lifetime of the `input` element.
+When the latter gets unmounted, we release the binder connections, possibly allowing resources to be reclaimed.

+In general, every binder must be *owned* by a Laminar element.
+It only gets *activated* when that element is mounted.
+This prevents memory leaks.

+## Editing counts

 For the counts, we want a component that manipulates `Int` values.
 For those, we would like a more *controlled* input.